SBTi-Finance Tool for Temperature Scoring & Portfolio Coverage

 Do you want to understand what drives the temperature score of your portfolio to make better engagement and investment decisions?

-Based on the temperature scoring method, developed by CDP and WWF, this tool helps companies and financial institutions to assess the temperature alignment of current emission reduction targets, commitments, and investment and lending portfolios.
+Based on Version 1.0 of the temperature scoring method, developed by CDP and WWF, this tool helps companies and financial institutions to assess the temperature alignment of current emission reduction targets, commitments, and investment and lending portfolios.
 They can for instance use this information to develop their own GHG emission reduction targets for official validation by the Science Based Targets initiative (SBTi), develop engagement strategies and help with strategic security selection and allocation decisions.

 This chapter provides a non-technical introduction and overview of what the tool is for, the types of outputs it delivers, what data is required, how it works, and where you can find more information and documentation to start using the tool.